 Real Is Brown: While previous games have kept a madcap pace and are known for their bright and glitzy locations (a mall and an ersatz Vegas strip), the third game has become much browner, and is supposed to contain more realistic gameplay and physics.

-Sequel Difficulty Drop: Psychopaths are a lot less overbearing in comparison with previous games, it's much easier to level up, not to mention you get buffs for leveling up enough, survivors are more durable, the time limit is optional, and weapons can easily be obtained from the weapons locker.
+Sequel Difficulty Drop: Psychopaths are a lot less overbearing in comparison with previous games, it's much easier to level up, not to mention you get buffs for leveling up enough, survivors are more durable and capable at fighting and not all of them need to be escorted to be rescued, the time limit is more generous, and weapons can easily be obtained from the weapons locker.

 Series Continuity Error: Neither Nick nor Diego's names appear in the list of orphans◊ that Carlito infected, unless they changed their names, which Isabella implies when she says "Nick?
 Is that what they call you now?".
 Also, if going by the numbered tattoos, both genders listed for Nick ("Number 12") and "Number 4" are shown to be female, although there's the possibility that they both changed sexes.